duman190/qoe_orchestration_tomm/README.md

-# QoE-oriented Cloud Service Orchestration
+# QoE-oriented Cloud Service Orchestration for Application Providers

 In this project, we address the general Application Service Provider (ASP) optimization problem — maximization of the satisfactory QoE service delivery to users with limited by the ASP’s cost budget.
 We split this problem into the ASP 'management plane' and the 'data plane' optimization sub-problems, respectively.